pbrilius/backend-test/README.md

-* Paragonie libsodium implementation together with UUID ORM entities generation enabling and empowering more randomized UUID assignation to the data entries and therefore concealing the statistical view of the database data (as by default INT(11) AUTOINCREMENT UNSIGNED NO NULL triggers the summing view of the stored data and could be easily exploited by the hacker gained access to the database, or at least to a single column of several database tables)
+* Paragonie libsodium implementation together with UUID ORM entities generation enabling and empowering more randomized UUID assignation to the data entries and therefore concealing the statistical view of the database data (as by default INT(11) AUTOINCREMENT UNSIGNED NOT   NULL triggers the summing view of the stored data and could be easily exploited by the hacker gained access to the database, or at least to a single column of several database tables)
 * The entities extension, so that additional entities like Unit, maybe some aggregation measurements entities are added to the database and XML mappings, more following the ORM methodology and approach
 * Fixtures installation, adding generated fake data to the application setup
+* Refinement of commands description, help and explanation, so that the end user could see the commands usage examples and available input arguments options

 # Note